MapRock/TimeMolecules/docs/Spring_2026_Update/readme.md

 **Time Molecules is about making stories in the form of event sequences analyzable at scale, and using Markov models as abstractions of those stories.**

+## Known Issues

+Following are known issues that will be addressed over the next few weeks.

+- [Bitmap access and deny security mechanism](https://github.com/MapRock/TimeMolecules/blob/main/tutorials/time_molecules_security/accessbitmap_inheritance_path.md) isn't fully implemented - The sample database isn't intended to be up to enterprise quality plug and play.
+But carefully completing the implementation is still a step towards that goal.

 ## Selected companion material

 ### GitHub tutorials